Hi ACLU Supporter,

 Say this with me: I think it’s time for me… to get serious about the Kingdom.

 It’s not just individual change.
-C3 needs to change so as to more effectively minister in all the areas it’s called.
+Our church needs to change so as to more effectively minister in all the areas it’s called.
 This may involve simple changes, or it may be macro changes in our paradigms and preconceptions, where we suddenly catch a vision that lights us up.
 Sometimes seemingly little things turn out to be big.

 In addition, we might be persisting in understandings and traditions that are flawed and not Father’s heart.
 We may be doing our chotchkies simply because that’s the way we’ve always seen them done.
 We might be resisting change because change is sometimes risky and difficult.